nhsconnect/nhslogin/src/no-consent-guidance.md

       <div class="nhsuk-details__text nhsuk-grid-row">
       <div class="nhsuk-grid-column-full width">
       <ul class="nhsuk-inside-box-text" style="max-width:none;">
         <li>This version of the no-consent error screen refers to your service as "The service provider".
-We suggest that this remains unchanged and that the name of your service is not used as it may not make sense to the user in their journey.</li>
+This should remain unchanged.
+Do not use the name of your service as it may not make sense to the user in their journey.</li>
-        <li>To align with all other services that use Wayfinder, only use the content provided and do not tailor it.</li>
+        <li>To align with all other services that use Wayfinder, only use the content provided and do not change it.</li>
-        <li>To ensure that clinical risk is minimised, ensure that the anchor tags to the emergency services are operational and implemented as suggested.</li>
+        <li>To minimise clinical risk, make sure all anchor tags to emergency services are operational and implemented as suggested.</li>
-        <li>You may use your service font and styling on this page, within the bounds of the styling suggestions we provide.</li>
+        <li>You can use your service font and styling on this page, but it must follow our styling suggestions.</li>
       </ul>
       <hr>
       <h3>How to display content for the no-consent error screen</h3>